pmichaillat/unemployment/syllabus.md

 #### Code and data

 Any code and data used in the analysis must be submitted with the paper.
 This applies both to code used to simulate models and to code used to analyse data.
-Code and data should be [uploaded into your GitHub repository](https://github.com/pmichaillat/unemployment/blob/main/github.md) at the same time as your final paper.
+Code and data should be [uploaded into your GitHub repository](https://github.com/pmichaillat/unemployment/blob/main/github.md) at the same time as your research paper.

 The code should be commented so that a reader can understand how to code works.
 The code should also work out of the box, so that the entire analysis can be reproduced with one prompt.
 Please include a README file describing all files and explaining how to run the code and obtain the results.
 Please use the following code and data repository as a template: https://github.com/pmichaillat/feru.